droidifi/newracom-s1g/README.md

 in the "fw_country=EU" module parameter.
 You will also need to edit the /etc/wpa_supplicant/sta_halow_sae_s1g.conf or /etc/hostapd/ap_halow_sae_s1g.conf file.
 If using an EU country, actual country codes such as DE, FR, SE, GB, etc must be used for wpa_supplicant and hostapd.
 They will automatically be translated to 'EU' for the Newracom firmware.
-Otherwise us US, JP, KR, TW or CN directly.
+Otherwise use US, JP, KR, TW or CN directly.

 # Building